 A poor credit history can, no doubt, cause problems with how much a lender may be prepared to lend you for a self build mortgage, depending on the type of bad credit you’ve had and when it was registered.

 Some lenders might offer unfavourable rates or turn the borrower away if there’s bad credit on file, but there are specialist commercial lenders who cater for individuals and businesses with various forms of bad credit.

-For more information on this see our bad credit information section here.
+Find out more about getting a mortgage with bad credit.
 Alternatively, make an enquiry and we can arrange for an expert to contact you directly and discuss further.